kstenerud/concise-text-encoding/cte-specification.md

  * Numeric values must be representable in their respective binary formats (integer, binary float, decimal float).
  * Times must be valid.
 For example: 2000.2.30, while technically encodable, is not allowed.
+ * Containers must be properly terminated.
+Extra container endings (`}`, `]`, etc) are invalid.
+ * All map keys must have corresponding values.
+A key with a missing value is invalid.
- * Map keys must not be container types or the `nil` type.
+ * Map keys must not be container types, the `nil` type, or values the resolve to NaN (not-a-number).
- * Maps must not contain duplicate keys (this includes mathematically equivalent numeric keys).
+ * Maps must not contain duplicate keys.
+This includes numeric keys of different types that resolve to the same value.
+ * All UTF-8 sequences must evaluate to complete, valid characters.
+ * Metadata keys beginning with `_` must not be used, except for those listed in this specifiction.
+ * Nested multiline comments are not allowed.
  * Upper case text is not allowed, except as described in section [Letter Case](#letter-case).
  * Whitespace must only occur as described in section [Whitespace](#whitespace).
- * Incomplete or invalid UTF-8 sequences are not allowed.

 File Format
 -----------

 A CTE file is simply a file containing a single CTE document.
-Recall that a CTE document consists of a single top-level object, and that you can store multiple objects by making the top level object a container.
+Recall that a CTE document consists of a version specifier and a single top-level object, and that you can store multiple objects by making the top level object a container.
 CTE files should be named using the extension `cte`.

 For example: File `mydata.cte`

+    v1
-    # This is an example CTE document.
+    // This is an example CTE document.
-    # Remember: Any number of comments can appear in a row.
     {
-        # Here are some mapped values...
+        // Some mapped values...
-        "first" = 1
+        first = 1
-        "second" = 2
+        second = 2
     }